 These huipils from the lowlands are more akin to dresses than blouses.
 They are often worn with petticoats underneath.
 Most are made of machine woven cotton fabric that is embroidered by hand or by machine.
 They are lightweight and particularly suited to tropical climes.

 On a more specific level, clothing differentiates people from villages within these larger regions.
 Though there is some flexibility, each village has a distinctive and recognizable style of dress.
 One item of clothing that is particularly sensitive to these village-level distinctions is a woman’s huipil.
 When out and about, a woman can be instantly recognized as belonging to a particular community based on her huipil.
 And strangers particularly stand out when they venture into other communities.
-Across the Mayan area, even within a single language group, the huipils that women wear can vary greatly, as is shown by the diversity of huipils below.
+Across the Maya area, even within a single language group, the huipils that women wear can vary greatly, as is shown by the diversity of huipils below.